Seddryck/NBi/_automation/format-variable.md

 * url-encode
 * xml-encode

-To use this feature you need to match the StringTemplate syntax and specify the format after the semi-column:
+To use this feature you need to match the StringTemplate syntax and specify the format between double quotes after the semicolumn and the keyword *format*:

 {% highlight xml %}
 <element attribute="$variable; format="xml-encode"$"/>